Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-BB84-eta protocol

 where we impose that the error rate for both outputs 0 and 1 is upper bounded by the same amount for all inputs $x$.

-Notice that if $p_{ans}=1$, the attackers can always attack the protocol without being caught.
+Notice that if $p_{ans}=1$ while satisfying \eqref{eq condition perr by def 1}, the attackers can always attack the protocol without being caught.
 Using \eqref{eq pans BB84}, the security of the protocol can be regarded as the maximum probability that the attackers can respond without being caught, and the protocol will be proven to be secure if the attackers cannot reproduce $p_{ans}\geq \eta$ for a given $p_{err}$, we formalize this idea in the following definition.

-\begin{definition} We define the security region $SR$ of the \QPVBBeta~ protocol as the set of pairs $(p_{err},p_{ans})\in [0,1]\times [0,1]$ for which no strategy $\mathbf{S}^{\eta}_{MoE}$ (and thus no NE strategy) exists that breaks the \QPVBBeta~ protocol with the corresponding error and response rate.
+\begin{definition} We define the security region $SR$ of the \QPVBBeta~ protocol as the set of pairs $(p_{err},p_{ans})\in [0,1]\times [0,1]$ for which no strategy $\mathbf{S}^{\eta}_{MoE}$ (and thus no No-PE strategy) exists that breaks the \QPVBBeta~ protocol with the corresponding error and response rate.

 A subset of $SR$ will be denoted by $SSR$.
 We define the attackable region $AR$ as the complementary set of the $SR$.
 A subset of $AR$ will be denoted as $SAR$. \end{definition}

 Therefore, our interest relies on maximizing expression \eqref{eq pans BB84} over all the strategies $\mathbf{S}^{\eta}_{MoE}$ to break the \QPVBBeta~ protocol.
-However, unlike the set of probabilities achievable by classical physics, the set of probabilities attainable by quantum mechanics, $\mathcal{Q}$, has uncountably many extremal points, see e.g.~\cite{Bell_non_locality_report}, and therefore it makes the optimization problem a tough task.
-On the positive side, in \cite{NPA2008}, Navascués, Pironio and Acín (NPA) introduced a recursive way to construct subsets ${\mathcal{Q}_{\ell}\supset\mathcal{Q}_{\ell+1}\supset\mathcal{Q}}$ for all $\ell\in\mathbb{N}$ with the property that each of them can be tested using SDP and are such that $\cap_{\ell\in\mathbb{N}}\mathcal{Q}_{\ell}=\mathcal{Q}$.
+However, unlike the set of probabilities achievable by classical physics, the set of probabilities attainable by quantum mechanics, $\mathcal{Q}$, has uncountably many extremal points, see e.g.\ ~\cite{Bell_non_locality_report}, and therefore it makes the optimization problem a tough task.
+On the positive side, in \cite{NPA2008}, Navascués, Pironio and Acín (NPA) introduced a recursive way to construct subsets ${\mathcal{Q}_{\ell}\supset\mathcal{Q}_{\ell+1}\supset\mathcal{Q}}$ for all $\ell\in\mathbb{N}$ with the property that each of them can be tested using SDP and are such that $\cap_{\ell\in\mathbb{N}}\mathcal{Q}_{\ell}=\mathcal{Q}_{co}$, where $\mathcal{Q}_{co}\supset \mathcal Q$ is the set of probabilities obtained by Alice and Bob performing commuting measurements on a joint Hilbert space instead of tensor product measurements.
+For finite-dimensional Hilbert spaces, both sets are equivalent.